LazyT/obpm/README.md

 ## Build from Source

-If the binaries doesn't work for your operating system build it yourself:
+If the installer binaries doesn't work for you build it yourself:

-* checkout sourcecode
+1) checkout the sourcecode

 		git clone https://github.com/LazyT/obpm

-* change into the new obpm directory and generate the Makefile
+2) change into the new obpm directory and generate the Makefile

 		cd obpm && qmake

-* compile the source
+3) compile the sourcecode

 		make